alexis-moins/recipe/README.md

 ```

 When running `recipe use docker/node -d Dockerfile`, you will be asked for values to replace the variables `version`, `step`, `port` and `command`.
 Once you're done, the final recipe will be added to you local directory.

+Note that the template workflow is subject to change!

 ## Usage